An LGAD-based full active target for the PIONEER experiment: Active target (ATAR)

 The ATAR tentative design dimensions are 2 $\times$ 2 cm$^2$ transverse to the beam, in the beam direction individual silicon sensors are tightly stacked with a total thickness of roughly 6~mm.
 The requirement of avoiding dead material in the detector volume precludes the use of bump bonded electronics readout chips.
 For this reason a strip geometry with the electronic readout connected on the side of the active region is foreseen.
 The strips are oriented at 90$^0$ to each other in subsequent staggered planes to provide measurement of both coordinates of interest and allowing space for the readout and wirebonds.
 The detectors are paired with the high-voltage facing each other in a pair to avoid ground and high voltage in proximity.
-In the design the strips would be wire bonded to a flex, alternating the connection on the four sides, that brings the signal to a readout chip positioned a few cm away from the active volume.
-This would bring the chip outside of the path of the exiting positrons, reducing the degradation of their energy resolution.
-The readout electronics would sit on a PCb connected to the first flex, then a second flex, which also provides the various voltages and grounds, would be bring the amplified signal to the digitizers in the back end.
+In the design the strips are wire bonded to a flex, alternating the connection on the four sides, that brings the signal to a readout chip positioned a few cm away from the active volume.
+This brings the chip outside of the path of the exiting positrons, reducing the degradation of their energy resolution.
+The readout electronics sit on a PCB connected to the first flex, then a second flex, which also provides the various voltages and grounds, brings the amplified signal to the digitizers in the back-end.
 A schematic of the ATAR is shown in \cref{fig:Pulse}, Left.